MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/mobilefirst-server-using-scripts/log-and-trace-collection/index.md

 weight: 1
 ---
 <!-- NLS_CHARSET=UTF-8 -->
 ## Overview
 {: #overview }
 IBM Containers for Bluemix provides some built-in logging and monitoring capabilites around container CPU, memory, and networking.
 You can optionally change the log levels for your {{ site.data.keys.product_adj }} containers.

-The option to create log files for the {{ site.data.keys.mf_server }} and {{ site.data.keys.mf_analytics }} containers is enabled by default (using level `*=info`).
+The option to create log files for the {{ site.data.keys.mf_server }}, {{ site.data.keys.mf_analytics }} and {{ site.data.keys.mf_app_center }} containers is enabled by default (using level `*=info`).
 You can change the log levels by either adding a code override manually or by injecting code using a given script file.
 Both container logs and server or runtime logs can be viewed from a Bluemix logmet console by means of the Kibana visualization tool.
 Monitoring can be done from a Bluemix logmet console by means of Grafana, an open source metrics dashboard and graph editor.

 When your {{ site.data.keys.product_adj }} container is created with a Secure Shell (SSH) key and bound to a public IP address, a suitable private key can be used to securely view the logs for the container instance.

 ### Logging overrides
 {: #logging-overrides }
 You can change the log levels by either adding a code override manually or by injecting code using a given script file.
 Adding a code override manually to change the log level must be done when you are first preparing the image.
-You must add the new logging configuration to the **package\_root/mfpf-[analytics|server]/usr/config** folder as a separate configuration snippet, which gets copied to the configDropins/overrides folder on the Liberty server.
+You must add the new logging configuration to the **package\_root/mfpf-[analytics|server]/usr/config** folder and to **package_root/mfp-appcenter/usr/config** folder as a separate configuration snippet, which gets copied to the configDropins/overrides folder on the Liberty server.

-Injecting code using a given script file to change the log level can be accomplished by using certain command-line arguments when running any of the start\*.sh script files provided in the V8.0.0 package (**startserver.sh**, **startanalytics.sh**, **startservergroup.sh**, **startanalyticsgroup.sh**).
+Injecting code using a given script file to change the log level can be accomplished by using certain command-line arguments when running any of the start\*.sh script files provided in the V8.0.0 package (**startserver.sh**, **startanalytics.sh**, **startservergroup.sh**, **startanalyticsgroup.sh**, **startappcenter.sh**, **startappcentergroup.sh**).
 The following optional command-line arguments are applicable:

 * `[-tr|--trace]` trace_specification
 * `[-ml|--maxlog]` maximum\_number\_of\_log\_files